ServiceNowDevProgram/Hacktoberfest/.github/templates/rootreadmetemplate.md

 4. Add/Update the repo
 5. Submit a pull request!

 That's it!
-More detailed contribution instructions can be found on each project's "CONTRIBUTING.md" file.
-Always read this file before you partipate in a project!
+More detailed contribution instructions can be found on each project's "CONTRIBUTING.md" file. **Always read a repo's README and CONTRIBUTING files before you partipate in a project!**

 # <br><a name="projects" href="#projects">![projects](/images/3projects.png)</a>